dfinity/nns-dapp/HOWTO.md

 The topic descriptions can be found in [governance.proto](https://github.com/dfinity/ic/blob/master/rs/nns/governance/proto/ic_nns_governance/pb/v1/governance.proto) in IC repo.

+### Upgrade dependencies: Ledger ICP App

+One dependency for the topics is the [Ledger](https://www.ledger.com/) App developed by [Zondax](https://github.com/Zondax).

+When there is a new topic we need to open an issue in the [Ledger ICP repo](https://github.com/Zondax/ledger-icp).

+We need to specify the number of the new proposal and the title that should be shown in the screen.
+The title should be the same as the label in `en.governance.json` from the point above.

 ## New or changes in `nnsFunction`

 There are several steps to adding a new NNS function.
 They are described in